Larry Lehman

-Larry Lehman (1945 – December 10, 2004) was a chief justice of the Wyoming Supreme Court.
+Larry Lee Lehman (July 8, 1945 – December 10, 2004) was a chief justice of the Wyoming Supreme Court.

 Born in Iowa City, Iowa, Lehman received a JD from the University of Wyoming College of Law in 1976.
 He practiced with the firm of Vehar, Lehman, Beppler & Jacobson, P.C., in Evanston, Wyoming.

 He served as a judge in Uinta County, Wyoming, from 1985 to 1988, and as a state district judge for Albany and Carbon counties.
 On July 8, 1994, Governor Mike Sullivan appointed Lehman was to a seat on the Wyoming Supreme Court.
 Lehman became chief justice in 2000, and was the first chief justice to serve a four-year term.
 He died from brain cancer, a month before he was scheduled to step down.